A New Kind of Kingdom: Luke, Part 2

 |Sunday June 19||The Heart of the Kingdom (Luke 22:7-23:49)||Ruth|

-Join us at 10 AM on Sundays via Zoom for our Virtual Sunday Service.
+Join us at 10AM on Sundays in-person or via Zoom.